Vontae Daley-Campbell

-Vontae Jason Daley-Campbell (born 2 April 2001) is an English professional footballer who plays as a right-back for EFL League Two club Chesterfield.
+Vontae Jason Daley-Campbell (born 2 April 2001) is an English professional footballer who plays as a right-back for club Southend United.

 Club career

 Leicester City

 Daley-Campbell joined Leicester after being released by Arsenal in 2019.
 He made his professional debut on 10 February 2021, playing the entirety of a 1–0 win against Brighton in the FA Cup fifth round.

 Dundee (loan)

 On 31 January 2022, Daley-Campbell signed for Scottish Premiership side Dundee on loan until the end of the season.
 He would make his debut the next day, starting in the Dundee derby.
 Daley-Campbell would return to his parent club at the end of the season in May 2022.

 Cardiff City

 On 15 June 2022, Daley-Campbell agreed to join Championship side Cardiff City on a three-year deal, active from 1 July when his Leicester City contract expires.

 His Cardiff City contract was terminated by mutual consent on the first of February 2024.
 He made only one appearance for the bluebirds.